 Transplanting Tomatoes in Containers:

 - Buy small plants over larger ones.
 In recent years, nurseries, grocery stores and even warehouse stores have offered large potted plants that are already bearing fruit.
 These are fine if you’re planning to keep the plant in its original pot.
 However, if you hope to transplant the tomato into a larger pot or directly in your garden, choose plants less than 12 inches high.
-They’ll experience less transplant shock and quickly catch up with the larger plants.
+Smaller plants, ideally less than 6 inches tall and as broad as they are high, will experience less transplant shock and quickly catch up with the larger plants.
 If you’re transplanting seedlings you’ve grown at home, transplant them when they stand 4 to 8 inches high.

 - Wait for the weather to warm.
 Containers don’t provide the same insulation as the ground so if you’re transplanting tomatoes into pots, wait until daytime temperatures remain above 70 degrees Fahrenheit.
 If temperatures dip after you plant your tomatoes, bring them indoors or cover them with a plastic cloche.